codecreatede/go-mapper-diamond/README.md

 # a diamond-mapper

 - a dimaond mapping of the pacbiohifi reads to the protein databases.
-It just needs the pacbiohifi reads and the protein database and it aligns them and extracts the regions and store them as structs and interfaces.
+- It just needs the pacbiohifi reads and the protein database and it aligns them and extracts the regions and store them as structs and interfaces.
 - diamond mapper can be found at [diamond mapper](https://github.com/bbuchfink/diamond)
-- aligning pacbiohifi reads to protein and extracting the hsp for the aligned fractions for generating hints.
-- extracting the regions of the assembled genome for the synteny plots.

-To do:
-- Hints virualization using the go routines and bug check - waiting for the gg package reply.
+- for hint generation and tag generation for AUGUSTUS and BRAKER.

 Gaurav Sablok